Skip to Content

 Your Financial Situation

 You’ll also need to gather all the paperwork related to your financials as a married couple.
 This documentation should include the most current invoices and forms but should also take a look backward (five years is the gold standard).
-In other words, you want to capture a complete picture when it comes to your financials.
+In other words, you want to capture a complete picture of your financials.
 This documentation should include all of the following that apply:

 • Your joint income tax returns